 - whether you want to create, update, or delete items

 Kentico enables site visitors to authenticate themselves using their existing Facebook/ LinkedIn/Live ID/OpenID credentials without creating another user account on your website.

 Claim Based Authentication

 Kentico supports the Claim Based mechanism, which defines how applications acquire identity information about users and reduces an excess of identity management by providing a central point for user and role administration.
 This authentication model enables users to authenticate on one domain and gain access to all other domains that trust the same identity provider (running on-premise or in the cloud).
 As a result, users do not need to create multiple accounts on different domains and provide their credentials every time they want to access an application or service.

-Kentico offers a multi-factor authentication method using classic form authentication in combination with a mobile application called Kentico Authenticator, or a custom authentication factor (e.g. email, SMS, etc.).
-Kentico combines unique credentials like username and password with a special generated passcode to verify the identity of the user.
-The main benefit of using this method is the fact that any unauthorized persons will have more difficulty accessing your website.
+Kentico offers a multi-factor authentication method using classic forms authentication in combination with a passcode to verify the identity of the user.
+The passcodes can be generated by any authenticator application using the Time-based One-time Password Algorithm (TOTP).
+Thanks to this approach, any unauthorized person will have more difficulty accessing your website.

 You can also create your own membership provider that authenticates users against your authentication service or existing user database.